andrewgormley/educenter-hugo/exampleSite/content/english/rules/coduo/_index.md

 1\.7.5 – A referee should ensure the match is played according to the rules.

-1\.7.6 – Clans have the right to refuse a referee, but must state a specific reason why.
-Admins and supervisors cannot be refused.
+1\.7.6 – Clans have the right to refuse a vcod.gg Referee, but must state a specific reason why.
+The vcod.gg Admin and Supervisors cannot be refused.

-1\.7.7 – If you think a referee has made an incorrect decision, then contact an admin or supervisor.
+1\.7.7 – If you think a referee has made an incorrect decision, then contact a vcod.gg Admin or Supervisor.

 1\.7.8 – In case of no referee being available, ensure screenshots are kept of any rule breaking or violations; if you have a conflict, post a ticket via Discord.